hbsamson/hbsamson.github.io/README.md

 2. Clone the repository
 3. Add your files
 4. Commit and publish

+(Optional if visiting your website after step 4 did not work)
 5. Go to the Settings tab on your newly created GitHub repository
 6. Click pages
-6.1 Under "Build and deployment", under "Source", select Deploy from a branch.
+7. Under "Build and deployment", under "Source", select Deploy from a branch.

-6.2 Under "Build and deployment", under "Branch", use the branch dropdown menu and select a publishing source (the branch you want to use, usually main).
+8. Under "Build and deployment", under "Branch", use the branch dropdown menu and select a publishing source (the branch you want to use, usually main).

 ### What are your key takeaways from this exercise?
 It's hard to create a website, even if it is a simple static one.
-There's a lot of underlying objects that users don't notice but are crucial to improve the user experience.
+There's a lot of underlying objects and arrangements that users don't notice but are crucial to improve the user experience.